vEnhance/1802/src/vecfield.typ

 === The six red arrows

 There are also *six new red arrows*.
-They indicate transformations: a way to take one type of input data and make another.
+They indicate transformations on functions: a way to take one type of function and use it to build another function.

-For example, the gradient $nabla$ is the one we've discussed: if you start with a scalar-valued function $f : RR^n -> RR$, the gradient changes it into a vector field $nabla f : RR^n -> RR^n$.
+For example, the gradient $nabla$ is the one we've discussed: if you start with a scalar-valued function $f : RR^n -> RR$, the gradient creates into a vector field $nabla f : RR^n -> RR^n$.
 (The $(dif f) / (dif x)$ in the $f : RR^1 -> RR$ case is also just the gradient, though a bit more degenerate.)